Why Babies Get Hiccups And How To Stop Them

 Hiccups are infuriating.
-Their force flings babies about in their bassinets, and irritates adults who wolf down their dinners.
-But even more frustrating is how little we know about how to cure them.
-At this point, the scientific hiccup advice reads like fiction—scare yourself, eat a spoonful of sugar, and hope for the best.
+Their force flings babies about in their bassinets and irritates adults who wolf down their dinners.
+But even more frustrating is how little we know about how to cure hiccups.
+At this point, the scientific hiccup advice reads like fiction — scare yourself, eat a spoonful of sugar, and hope for the best.

-But we know what causes them.
-“Hiccups in both adults and babies are stimulated by the phrenic nerve, which is attached to the muscle of the diaphragm,” Dr. Lisa Lewis, a pediatrician and author, told Fatherly.
+But we do know what causes them.
+“Hiccups in both adults and babies are stimulated by the phrenic nerve, which is attached to the muscle of the diaphragm,” says pediatrician Lisa Lewis, M.D.
 “The diaphragm muscle helps us breathe, and any interruption of function this muscle may cause hiccups.”

-The question is why our bodies would need to hiccup in the first place.
-Some suspect it’s an evolutionary remnant we acquired from, of all things, tadpoles and their odd system of gill ventilation—but that seems unlikely.
+The question is why our bodies need to hiccup in the first place.
+Some suspect it’s an evolutionary remnant we acquired from, of all things, tadpoles and their odd system of gill ventilation, but that seems unlikely.
 Other experts suggest that hiccups are more like burps, and essentially a response to excess air in the stomach.
-This is an appealing idea, because it may explain why newborns get hiccups more often than adults—they eat faster than their underdeveloped gastrointestinal tracts can keep up.
+This is an appealing idea because it may explain why newborns get hiccups more often than adults — they eat faster than their underdeveloped gastrointestinal tracts can keep up with.

-“The gastrointestinal tract of a human operates through reflexes which aren’t necessarily mature at birth,” Dr. Christopher Hollingsworth, a surgeon at NYC Surgical Associates, he told Fatherly.
+“The gastrointestinal tract of a human operates through reflexes which aren’t necessarily mature at birth,” says Christopher Hollingsworth, M.D., a surgeon at NYC Surgical Associates.
 “Their immature gastrointestinal tracts need several months after birth to coordinate these reflexes.”